American football positions: Long snapper (LS)

 The long snapper is a specialized center who snaps the ball directly to the holder or punter.
 They are usually distinct from a regular center, as the ball often has to be snapped much further back on kicking plays than on standard offensive plays.
 Long snappers are generally the size of tight ends or linebackers, as they not only have to be big enough to block for the punter or kicker, but also athletic enough to run down the field on coverage to try to tackle the return man.
-In the past, long snappers were often backup players, but nowadays this position is usually played by dedicated long snappers.
+In the past, long snappers were often backup players; nowadays, this position is typically filled by dedicated long snappers.

 Kick returner (KR) and punt returner (PR)

 Return specialists are responsible for catching kicked balls (either on kickoffs or punts) and running the ball back.
 These are usually among the fastest players on a team and typically play either wide receiver or cornerback, as well.
 However, due to the relatively high likelihood of injury during kick returns, most professional teams will not regularly use their very best WRs or CBs as returners.
 Teams may also use the same player for both return positions or have a specific returner for punts and another for kickoffs.